-Other than as described below, none of the Corporation, or Acadian Timber Limited Partnership (the "Partnership"), the Operating LP or KFM LLC have adopted share-based or option-based award plans.
+Other than as described below, none of the Corporation, or Acadian Timber Limited Partnership (the "Partnership"), AT Limited Partnership (the "Operating LP") or Katahdin Forest Management LLC ("KFM LLC") have adopted share-based or option-based award plans.

-However, the Corporation's long-term incentive program for its senior managers utilizes a deferred share plan (the "DSP") that provides for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the shares of the Corporation on the terms set out in the DSP.

-Deferred shares are offered under the DSP to select senior management in the Board's discretion, as discussed further below.
-The Board believes that the DSP provides a link between individual long-term bonus compensation with the Corporation's financial performance, as reflected by the fair market value of the Common Shares, while allowing for flexibility in recognizing individual achievement.
-The DSP provides that awards vest in equal one-third portions over a three-year vesting period, thereby also encouraging senior executive retention.
-The Board is of the view that the DSP is an effective mechanism to align senior management interests with those of the Shareholders while encouraging management retention.
+Effective January 1, 2022, the Corporation implemented a new long-term incentive program for executive officers and senior managers which utilizes a Restricted Stock Unit Plan ("RSUP") and an Executive Deferred Stock Unit Plan ("Executive DSUP"), which provide for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the shares of the Corporation on the terms set out in each plan.
+The Board believes that the plans provide a link between individual long-term bonus compensation and the Corporation's financial performance, as reflected by the fair market value of the Common Shares, while allowing for flexibility in recognizing individual achievement.